gabr1e11/so-simple-theme/en/_posts/2015-09-03-compiling-a-crosscompiler.md

 ## Export all required variables

-You need to export some variables for the compilation of the packages to work:
+You need to export some variables for the compilation of the packages to work.
+I'm assuming you are working on Mac and the paths for CC, CXX, CPP and LD are the paths where Homebrew install the compiler.
+In Ubuntu you don't need to export those, only PREFIX and PATH:

     export CC=/usr/local/bin/gcc-4.8
     export CXX=/usr/local/bin/g++-4.8